Callum-Gilfedder/PortfolioWebsite/README.md

 * Change portrait photo background?
 Or maybe keep red but add more red to website?
 * Need to change first introduction photo to something else.

+* Page 3: Large h1 title at top of each card.
+Then small text stating languages slightly below html css js.
+Short explanation.
+Then link to github page / possibly even a hosted website version but that seems excessive.
+Best is to just add those gifs to start of my github repo.